Paleo Crepes…say whaaaaaat?! Yes, they are possible. And yes, they are amazing!

 - 1 cup unsweetened carton coconut milk

-- 2 tablespoons coconut oil, soft or melted
+- 2 tbsp coconut oil, soft or melted

 - 6 eggs